timothymamo/timothymamo.com/content/post/structure-iac.md

 **Terraform State**

-Whenever a Terraform plan is run within each module folder, used to create the underlying environment, a `terraform.tfstate` file is created.
+Whenever a Terraform plan is run within each layer, used to create the underlying environment, a `terraform.tfstate` file is created.
 This is used to control and version the Terraform IaC.
 This should be stored in a remote bucket and locked as described in the [state documentation](https://www.terraform.io/language/state).

 ### Terraform Modules